rbw/flask-snow/README.rst

 flask-snow :factory:
 ===========

-Build flask apps on top of the ServiceNow REST API.
+Build apps on top of the ServiceNow REST API using the lightweight `Flask microframework <http://flask.pocoo.org>`_

-- Uses the lightweight `Flask microframework <http://flask.pocoo.org>`_ and the `pysnow library <https://github.com/rbw0/pysnow>`_.
+- Uses and the `pysnow library <https://github.com/rbw0/pysnow>`_.
 - Supports OAuth for a seamless authentication / authorization experience.